NTkot/Hamming/README.md

 2) Check and find a single error (after all Hamming is a single-error correction code).
 You just type the size of the Hamming-encoded message and then the message itself and the program will check if there is an error.
 If there is, it will correct it and point it out.

+(If you need a tutorial on Hamming code generation and error finding, check this [video](https://www.youtube.com/watch?v=373FUw-2U2k)).